Certified Farm Succession Coordinator Training

-The Center for Dairy Profitability, in collaboration with the International Farm Transition Network (IFTN), offers the Certified Farm Succession Coordinator Training.
+The UW-Madison Division of Extension in collaboration with the International Farm Transition Network (IFTN), offers the Certified Farm Succession Coordinator Training.

 The economic future of our nation’s agriculture depends on the next generation’s ability to access land and business assets.
 Many farm and ranch operators are realizing the importance of creating a succession plan.
 Agriculture service professionals who work with these farms and ranches are recognizing that it takes more than a business structure or an estate plan to get those assets transferred to the next generation of managers.
 Succession planning also includes management transfer, inheritance issues and (surprise!) humans with emotions.